blockscout/blockscout-rs/stats/README.md

 ### Using docker-compose

-+ You can use docker-compose.yaml written in [blockscout main repo](https://github.com/blockscout/blockscout/blob/master/docker-compose/services/stats.yml) to run latest version of stats with database
++ You can use compose file from [blockscout main repo](https://github.com/blockscout/blockscout/blob/master/docker-compose/services/stats.yml) to run latest version of stats with database

 ### Building from source